 - Do you feel pressure to be “smart”?
 From whom?
 Why do you think that is?
 (Accept all reasonable answers.)

 - What if I were to ask the same question, but replace “smart” with “wise”?
 Would your answer be the same?
 Why or why not?
 (Answers will vary.)

 - What does it mean to be wise?
 (Accept all reasonable answers.)

-There are lots of places the public leaders in this situation could turn to for wisdom, but true wisdom comes only from God.
+There are lots of places we can turn to for wisdom around using social media, but true wisdom comes only from God.
 In today’s study, we’ll see what true wisdom really is and how we can be wise in God’s eyes.